Categories

 When you make a false statement, you may face civil or criminal consequences.
 Common examples of making a false statement are:

-• in order to obtain or deny benefits arising from a contract, you may be guilty of fraud;
+• to obtain or deny benefits arising from a contract, you may be guilty of fraud;

 • making a false statement under oath in court, you may be charged with perjury;